mion93/itadakimasu/testing.md

 * If the user is logged in, can see "Edit" and "Delete" button functionality in its own recipes.
-* If the user is logged in and clicks on "Show" button in Recipe card, will be redirected to view_recipe.html, if the recipe it's made by the same user, Edit and Delete buttons are being shown.
+* If the user is logged in and clicks on "Show" button in Recipe card, will be redirected to view_recipe.html, if the recipe it's made by the same user, "Edit" and "Delete" buttons are being shown.
-* If the recipe is not made by the same user, Edit and Delete buttons will not display in the recipe.
+* If the recipe is not made by the same user, "Edit" and "Delete" buttons will not display in the recipe.

 # ADD RECIPE
-Testing forms for submitting the Recipe to MongoDB
+Testing forms for submitting the Recipe to MongoDB:
 By compiling the form with a new recipe and following each step, the recipe is submitted by clicking "Submit".
 The recipe is been sent to MongoDB database in Recipe collection.

 # EDIT RECIPE

+By clicking on "Edit" button on the single recipe, user can edit/modify its own recipe by changing the fields in the form.
+After submitting the edited recipe user will be redirected to get_recipes.html.
+Edited fields will show on the recipe modified by user.

 # LOGIN & SIGN UP